-STRP Defined Benefit Plan - On or before On or after Hire date December 31, 2012 January 1, 2013 Benefit formula 2% at 60 2% at 62 Benefit vesting schedule 5 years of service 5 years of service Benefit payments Monthly for life Monthly for life Retirement age 60 62 Monthly benefits as a percentage of eligible compensation 2.0% - 2.4% 2.0% - 2.4% Required employee contribution rate 10.25% 9.205% Required employer contribution rate 14.43% 14.43% Required state contribution rate 9.328% 9.328% The rate imposed on CalSTRS 2% at 62 members assuming no change in the norma l cost of benefits.
+STRP Defined Benefit Plan On or before On or after Hire date December 31, 2012 January 1, 2013 Benefit formula 2% at 60 2% at 62 Benefit vesting schedule 5 years of service 5 years of service Benefit payments Monthly for life Monthly for life Retirement age 60 62 Monthly benefits as a percentage of eligible compensation 2.0% - 2.4% 2.0% - 2.4% Required employee contribution rate 10.25% 9.205% Required employer contribution rate 16.28% 16.28% Required state contribution rate 9.328% 9.328%

-The rate imposed on CalSTRS 2% at 62 members assuming no change in the normal cost of benefits.
+^{}The rate imposed on CalSTRS 2% at 62 members assuming no change in the normal cost of benefits.

 Contributions - Required member, District and State of California contributions rates are set by the California Legislature and Governor and detailed in Teachers' Retirement Law.
 The contributions rates are expressed as a level percentage of payroll using the entry age normal actuarial method.
-In accordance with AB 1469, employer contributions into the CaISTRS will be increasing to a total of 19.1 percent of applicable member earnings phased over a seven-year period.
-The contribution rates for each plan for the year ended June 30, 2018, are presented above and the District's total contributions were \$617,912.
+In accordance with AB 1469, employer contributions into the CalSTRS will be increasing to a total of 19.1 percent of applicable member earnings phased over a seven-year period.
+The contribution rates for each plan for the year ended June 30, 2019, are presented above and the District's total contributions were \$1,011,012.

 On-Behalf Payments - The District was the recipient of on-behalf payments made by the State of California to CalSTRS for community college education.
-These payments consist of state general fund contributions of approximately \$2,478,230 to CalSTRS.
+These payments consist of state general fund contributions of approximately \$360,790 to CalSTRS.